 Kathryn undertook her BSc and nurse training at Edinburgh University.
 Within 18 months of qualifying she was working in cardiothoracic surgery ITU at the Royal Infirmary of Edinburgh, the start of a career long passion for improving the lives of those with cardiac disease.
-This has included working across the UK as a trainer for the IABP when it was pretty much the only form of mechanical support available and cardiothoracic ITU in Oxford before moving to Cambridge University Hospitals.
-In the last 16 years she has worked at Addenbrooke’s to support those living with heart disease as a chronic condition.
-She managed the cardiac rehabilitation service for 12 years and then moved to lead the Integrated Heat Failure Service in 2016.
+In the last 20 years she has worked at Addenbrooke’s to support those living with heart disease as a chronic condition.
+She managed the cardiac rehabilitation service for 12 years and then moved to lead the Integrated Heart Failure Service in 2016.

 She continued her education undertaking both her Masters in Nursing at the University of Wales College of Medicine and her PhD at the University of Brighton whilst working full time clinically.
 Her PhD ‘Biographical Restorying after a Heart Attack’, completed in 2018, explored the factors influencing the adaptation of health beliefs following a heart attack.
 She is currently editing a Cardiac Nursing Textbook with a colleague from London.
-Kathryn previously served on the BACPR as treasurer between 2012 and 2015 and has many happy memories of Conference in particular the social events on a Thursday evening.
+Kathryn previously served on the BACPR as treasurer between 2012 and 2015 and is currently relishing the challenges BACPR presidency is presenting.
+BACPR Conference is always a great event in particular the social events on a Thursday evening.

-Kathryn lives with her husband and has three grown up children whose support and encouragement have been instrumental in all she has achieved.
+Kathryn lives with her husband and has three grown up children.
 She lives in a Fenland village in Cambridgeshire and enjoys walking and holidaying particularly in France where sampling the wine is a key part of the trip.

 BACPR Honorary Secretary